senzing-garage/knowledge-base/HOWTO/develop-python-on-macos.md

-# Develop python on macOS
+# How to develop python on macOS

 ## Overview